felixmulder/felixmulder.github.io/writing/2019-10-05-Haskell-in-Production.md

 We tried a lot of different patterns - readers, handlers, MTL, and tagless final.
 You've surely heard of some of these, and they all have their own pros and cons.
-So which one should you choose?
+So, which one should you choose?

-That is why I've written this article series, to help you get a good sense of how production Haskell is written and what to avoid along the road.
+That is why I've written this article series, to help you get a good sense of how production Haskell is written at a company like Klarna and what to avoid along the road.

 ## Existing parts in this series